rails/rails/guides/source/active_storage_overview.md

 ```

 WARNING: To prevent XSS attacks, Active Storage forces the Content-Disposition header
 to "attachment" for some kind of files.
-To change this behaviour see the
+To change this behavior see the
 available configuration options in [Configuring Rails Applications](configuring.html#configuring-active-storage).

 If you need to create a link from outside of controller/view context (Background